Charles August Lindbergh: Personal life

-In 1887, Lindbergh married Mary LaFond, with whom he had two daughters, Lillian and Eva.
+In 1887, Lindbergh married Mary LaFond, with whom he had three daughters, Edith, Lillian and Eva.
+Edith died at less than one year old.
 Mary LaFond died in 1898.
 In 1901, Charles married Evangeline Lodge Land (1876–1954).
 In 1902, they settled in Little Falls, Minnesota, where Lindbergh established a successful law practice.
-Evangeline often had difficulty raising her two step-daughters, who both eventually moved away.
+Evangeline often had difficulty raising her two surviving step-daughters, who both eventually moved away.
 Evangeline often threatened Lindbergh with divorce; he caved in to her demands, fearing a divorce would cost him his seat in Congress.
 After further problems, Evangeline began to live in a separate residence in 1909.
 They separated in 1918, their only child being the famous aviator Charles Lindbergh, who also became an antiwar leader.

 Death

-Charles August Lindbergh died in 1924 in Crookston, Minnesota, of brain cancer.
-He has a memorial plaque in the columbarium at Lakewood Cemetery in Minneapolis.
+Lindbergh died on May 24, 1924, in Crookston, Minnesota, of brain cancer.
+He was cremated and placed in the columbarium at Lakewood Cemetery in Minneapolis.
 According to his wishes, son Charles scattered his ashes near Sauk River over the place where the first Lindbergh home once stood.